webplatform/docs/concepts/programming/variables_in_javascript/index.md

 You can declare a variable in two ways:

-* With the keyword [var|/en-US/docs/JavaScript/Reference/Statements/var].
+* With the keyword [var{{!}}/en-US/docs/JavaScript/Reference/Statements/var].
 For example, var x = 42.
-This syntax can be used to declare both [local and global|#Variable_Scope] variables.
+This syntax can be used to declare both [local and global{{!}}#Variable_Scope] variables.
 * By simply assigning it a value.
 For example, x = 42.
-This always declares a [global variable|#Global_Variables] and generates a strict JavaScript warning.
+This always declares a [global variable{{!}}#Global_Variables] and generates a strict JavaScript warning.
 You shouldn't use this variant.

 h3.
 Evaluating variables

-A variable declared using the var statement with no initial value specified has the value [undefined|/en-US/docs/JavaScript/Reference/Global_Objects/undefined].
+A variable declared using the var statement with no initial value specified has the value [undefined{{!}}/en-US/docs/JavaScript/Reference/Global_Objects/undefined].

 An attempt to access an undeclared variable will result in a ReferenceError exception being thrown: